1983 Canarian island council elections: Overall

+Footnotes: ^{1} People's Coalition results are compared to Democratic Coalition totals in the 1979 elections.; ^{2} Canarian People's Union–Canarian Assembly results are compared to the combined totals of Canarian People's Union and Neighbours' Assembly in the 1979 elections.;

-Island Cabildo control
+Island control

-The following table lists party control in the Island Cabildos.
-Gains for a party are displayed with the cell's background shaded in that party's colour.
+The following table lists party control in the island councils.
+Gains for a party are highlighted in that party's colour.